Andrew Cooper, Editor-in-chief

 I am the Eileen M. Foell Professor of Cancer Research and Professor of Chemistry, Molecular Biosciences, Neurobiology & Physiology, and Radiology at Northwestern University, as well as the Director of the Center for Advanced Molecular Imaging.
 In my previous position at Caltech and the Beckman Institute I pioneered the development of the first bioactivated MR probes and new hand-held chips for DNA diagnostics.
 My research focuses on bioinorganic coordination chemistry and its applications in research, which include biological molecular imaging, transcription factor inhibitors and the development of electronic biosensors for the detection of DNA and proteins.

-Paolo Melchiorre, Associate editor
+Paolo Melchiorre, Associate Editor

 I studied Chemistry at the University of Bologna (Italy), where I received the PhD in Chemistry in 2003, working in the area of asymmetric catalysis.
 In 2002, I spent a research period in Denmark at the “Center for Catalysis”, Århus University, where my studies centered on enantioselective organocatalysis.
 From 2003, I worked as a postdoctoral associate at the Industrial Chemistry Faculty of the Bologna University.
 In October 2007, I started my independent career as an Assistant Professor at Bologna University.
-In September 2009, I joined the Institute of Chemical Research of Catalonia (ICIQ) in Tarragona (Spain) as an ICREA (Catalan Institution of Research and Advanced Studies) Professor and ICIQ Group Leader.

 My current scientific interests lie on the discovery and mechanistic elucidation of catalytic enantioselective strategies for chemical synthesis, mainly using photochemical and radical reactivity patterns.
 The final goal is to develop innovative catalytic methods to control reaction selectivity while reducing the environmental impact of chemical synthesis.